AndreaDusza/dishdecider-assistant/README.md

 # DishDecider Assistant

-DishDecider Assistant is a browser extension userscript that helps you decide what food to order.
+DishDecider Assistant is a browser extension that helps you decide what food to order.
 When you visit a supported food delivery website, the Assistant marks certain foods on the menu as unwanted and highlights the ones that you will probably like, based on your preferences.
 If you have some programming skills, you can customize your dietary preferences to the extreme.

-Supported food delivery services as of 2023 May:
+Supported food delivery services as of 2024 Feb:
   * Wolt.com
   * Teletal.hu
   * Interfood.hu
   * Ordit.hu
   * Pizzaforte.hu

-Supported browsers: Chrome.
-May or may not also work in Firefox, Safari etc...
-Desktop browsers only.
+  * Pizzamonkey.hu

+Supported browsers:
+  * Chrome.

-Language: English / Hungarian.
+Language:
+  * The user interface language is English.
+  * The food / ingredient keywords can be in any language.
+Tested with English and Hungarian.

 ## Screenshots
 __Before:__